 8. Go Carolling (or Just Watch)

-Trafalgar Square is a hotspot for carol groups, where dozens come together to sing and raise money for various charities.
+Trafalgar Square is a hotspot for carol groups, where dozens come together to sing and raise money for various charities between 10-21st December.
 St. Paul’s Cathedral has a number of carol services and concerts open to the public.
 Most are free, but its best to arrive early to avoid disappointment.
 Royal Albert Hall has a huge line-up of holiday concerts and carol services.
 Book tickets in advance, prices vary.

 9. See a Pantomime

 Pantomimes are a Christmas tradition in the U.K. Originally developed in England, these musical comedy stage plays are usually performed around the holidays.
-Hoxton Hall is showing Red Riding Hood, Wilton’s Music Hall (near Tower Bridge) is showing Mother Goose, and Hackney Empire is showing Sleeping Beauty.
+Hoxton Hall is showing Rapunzel and Hackney Empire is showing Aladdin.
 Most shows cost about £10-£20, and it’s best to book tickets in advance if possible.

 10. Enjoy a Walk

-No matter what your interest, there’s something for everyone in London during the holidays.
+No matter what your interest, there are so many things to do in London at Christmas.
 Whether you have family coming, want something to do with friends, or need a day to yourself, the possibilities are endless.
-The season will come and go before you know it, so take advantage!
+The season will come and go before you know it, so take advantage for the Christmas spirit while it lasts!

 When not studying, she enjoys reading, eating Nutella and exploring London.